jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 * F(n)=F(n-1)+F(n-2) for n>1

-The Fibonacci sequence appears in various areas of mathematics, science, and nature.
-It has interesting properties and applications in fields such as number theory, combinatorics, algorithms, and even in financial markets.
+The Fibonacci sequence appears in various mathematics, science, and nature areas.
+It has interesting properties and applications in fields such as number theory, combinatorics, algorithms, and financial markets.

 ## Background
-The PYNQ-Z2 board provides 4 buttons, called btn3-0, that can be used as inputs to a circuit, and 4 red lights, called LEDR3-0, that can be used to display output values.
+The PYNQ-Z2 board provides four buttons, called btn3-0, that can be used as inputs to a circuit, and 4 red lights, called LEDR3-0, that can be used to display output values.
 Since there are 10 buttons and lights, it is convenient to represent them as arrays (STD_LOGIC_VECTOR) in verilog code.

 ## Part I
 The figure below shows a sum-of-products circuit that implements a 2-to-1 multiplexer with select inputs.